AbhishekMankame/system-design-learning/README.md

  - A database that stores user data
  - An API server that handles user requests
  - A frontend app that show the UI
+- Architecture: Architecture is the overall structure and organization of the system, showing how components interact with each other
+- Load balancer: A load balancer is like a traffic cop that directs incoming requests evenly across multiple servers.
+So no single server gets overwhelmed.